Daphne (comedy)

-Daphne is a British comedy trio made up of comedians Jason Forbes, Phil Wang and George Fouracres.
+Daphne was a British comedy trio made up of comedians Jason Forbes, Phil Wang and George Fouracres, active from 2014 to 2017.

 Together they are the creators, writers and stars of the BBC Radio 4 series Daphne Sounds Expensive.

 Background

 Forbes, Wang and Fouracres met while studying at the University of Cambridge, where they were members of the famous Cambridge Footlights, co-writing and performing in the 50th annual Cambridge Footlights' Revue, which toured both the UK and the United States.

-The group 'Daphne' officially formed in September 2014 when the trio began hosting a comedy night called Nova Nova, every other month at the Cockpit Theatre, Marylebone, where they trialled their new material alongside guests, including British comedians Harry Hill and James Acaster.
+The group 'Daphne' officially formed in September 2014 when the trio began hosting a comedy night called Nova Nova, every other month at the Cockpit Theatre, Marylebone, in London, where they trialled their new material alongside guests, including British comedians Harry Hill and James Acaster.

 Daphne went on to win the London Sketchfest's prize for 'Best New Act' in 2015.
 Their first Edinburgh Festival Fringe show, Daphne Do Edinburgh, was critically acclaimed and Daphne were nominated for the 2015 Foster's (formerly Perrier) Award for 'Best Newcomer'.